TeamLinux01/tailscale-caddy-dns/README.md

 This will create a container that will join the tailnat with the name of `proxy` and have direct access to other containers that are part of the `proxy-network` docker network.
 The container will run in the background and be removed when `docker stop proxy` is run.
 The volumes will stay intact, so a new contianer can be started and it will keep the same tailscale auth/caddy TLS data.

-## An example docker-compose file:
+## An example docker compose file:

 `compose.yml`: